Hypothermia in Dogs: Warning Signs and Prevention Tips

 Yes, dogs can get hypothermia.

-Hypothermia occurs when a dog's body loses heat faster than it can produce, causing the core body temperature to drop below the normal range.
-It is often due to prolonged exposure to cold temperatures, wet conditions, or inadequate shelter during cold weather.
+Hypothermia develops when a dog loses body heat faster than it can produce it, causing the core temperature to fall below the safe range.

 Hypothermia vs. Hyperthermia

-Hyperthermia occurs when a dog’s body temperature rises above the normal range due to failed thermoregulation.
+• Hyperthermia occurs when a dog’s body temperature rises above normal due to excessive heat, humidity, or overexertion, often leading to heatstroke.

 How Does Hypothermia Affect Dogs?